 One of the highlights is journeying deep into the solar system in the UK’s first 3D planetarium, located in Bristol’s recognisable gigantic silver ball (although under 6s have to stick to 2D shows).

 You can easily spend a whole day here and the attraction will give you wristbands so if you fancy popping out for lunch and coming back, it’s no problem (although there is also an onsite cafe).
-Look out for ‘Toddler Takeover’ days when entry is discounted.
+Look out for ‘We the Curious Toddler Takeover’ days when entry is discounted. for little ones

-4. Fuss over fish at Bristol Aquarium
+4. Bristol Aquarium

 In school holidays, you can often meet a real-life pirate or mermaid or take part in specially-themed activities.
 It’s all based indoors and there is a cafe with little play area for kids to play in while you have a coffee.

-5. Explore fascinating exhibits at Bristol Museum and Art Gallery
+5. Bristol Museum and Art Gallery

 There are several floors to explore – upstairs houses dinosaur skeletons and a vast selection of taxidermied animals – Alfred the gorilla (previously resident of Bristol Zoo), a giraffe, zebra and even a stuffed dodo (not real…although I confess I had to double-check).
 There’s also a gypsy caravan, a treasure trove of Chinese and an art gallery.